-This Statement provides an overview of the efforts that PVH Corp. (together with its subsidiaries, "PVH," the "Company," "we," "us" or "our") has taken, including during our fiscal year that ended on January 31, 2022, to ensure that forced and involuntary labor is not taking place in our business, including within our supply chain.
-We have prepared this Statement on a consolidated basis for PVH -- although not all of the entities in our consolidated group are subject to each or any of the California Transparency in Supply Chains Act, UK Modern Slavery Act or Australian Commonwealth Modern Slavery Act -- because we have a single compliance program, with one set of policies, relating to forced and involuntary labor.
+This Statement provides an overview of the efforts that PVH Corp. (together with its subsidiaries, "PVH," the "Company," "we," "us" or "our") has taken, including during our fiscal year from January 31, 2022 to January 29, 2023 ("fiscal 2022"), to ensure that forced and child labor is not taking place in our business, including within our supply chain.
+We have prepared this Statement on a consolidated basis for PVH --although not all the entities in our consolidated group are subject to each or any of the California Transparency in Supply Chains Act, UK Modern Slavery Act or Australian Commonwealth Modern Slavery Act -- because we have a single compliance program, with one set of policies, relating to forced and child labor.
 Our compliance program and policies also address child labor risks.

-In this Statement, PVH uses "forced and involuntary labor" to refer to slave labor, prison labor, indentured labor, bonded labor, human trafficking, child labor and similar conduct.
+In this Statement, PVH uses "forced and child labor" to refer to slave labor, prison labor, indentured labor, bonded labor, human trafficking, child labor and similar conduct.